Pidrock/servnice_local/README.md

-# ServniceLocal
+# ImgixLocal

-Run a local Servnice instance, so you can have scalable images available without being online.
+Run a local imgix instance, so you can have scalable images available without being online.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'servnice_local'
+    gem 'imgix_local'

 And then execute: